Enonya/Enonya/README.md

 I'm black_trees, a senior 1 student🧑🏻‍🎓 from Chengdu Foreign Languages School🏫.

-You can also call me Miller(him) or Enonya(her)🥰.
+You can also call me Miller(him) or Enonya(her)😊.

 Sometimes I'll use these ID: `hylwxqwq`,`EnonyaBTe`,`BTe`,`BTeqwq`,`ReToZero`,`KonpakuYoumu`......

 - 🌱 I'm currently learning Olympiad for Informatics🧑‍💻, and I'm working for my little goal——get a first prize🥇 in NOIp2023!
-- ✨My interests: computer science💻, touhou project⛩️, rhythm games🎵, basketball🏀 and so on!
+- ✨ My interests: computer science💻, touhou project⛩️, basketball🏀 and so on!
+- 💖 My favorite characters: Yuyuko Saigyouji, Hecatia Lapislazuli, Satori Komeiji, NachoNeko, Nekoha Shizuku!
+- (Actually I love all characters in touhou project :)

 I'm willing to meet more friends who share the same interests as me🤗.
 I think it can be great fun!